 The chances of bullying issues arising can be lowered by creating a positive workplace culture and healthy relationships in the workplace.
-Workplace culture should make sure that all staff feel like they are equally valued, and encourage equal treatment of one another.
-Make sure it is made clear what behaviour is permitted and what is not.
+Workplace culture should make sure that all staff feel like they are equally valued and encourage equal treatment of one another.
+Ensure that it is made clear what behaviour is permitted and what is not.

 Establish a zero-tolerance policy

 Having a zero-tolerance policy toward bullying ensures that employees feel safe and have the confidence to be happy and work productively in their jobs.
 It also shows that all managers/supervisors/employees are on the same level with regards to preventing bullying and, regardless of their position, it will not be tolerated.

 Lead by example

 Behaviour from employers or managers/supervisors needs to set an example for other employees, so people within positions of power should pave the way for acceptable behaviour.

-Final thought: how many organisations actively recruit to their values and take great pride in stating that they are a “values-led organisation”?
+How many organisations actively recruit to their values and take great pride in stating that they are a “values-led organisation”?
 This needs to be maintained throughout the entire employee experience and not just when attracting new people.
-No organisation would ever consider stating one of their values as “bullying” or just being plain “unkind” to each other, so creating and implementing a workplace culture that truly reflects your values requires living and breathing it every day!
+No organisation would ever consider stating one of their values as “bullying” or just being plain “unkind” to each other, so creating and implementing a company culture that truly reflects your values requires living and breathing it every day!